nazmul-nhb/cricket-carnival/README.md

 - **Responsive Layout**: The layout for selected players adjusts to different screen sizes with a three-column layout for desktop and a single-column view for mobile.
 - **Coin Management**: Users can manage their coins effectively, ensuring they don't exceed a limit of 5,000,000 coins.
-- **User Experience Enhancements**: Floating action buttons and clear visual cues improve navigation and usability.
+- **User Experience Enhancements**: Floating action buttons to claim more coins and clear visual cues improve navigation and usability.